 Family Constellation is a therapeutic approach that allows the invisible influences from the present and past to be made visible, acknowledged and made whole.
 This process allows an individual or collective to uncover the hidden historical narrative that they are unconsciously holding in order to bear witness and give place to the trauma before fully and freely moving forward with their own life.

 This is a highly emotive subject and our approach will be both gentle and supportive as we truly bear witness to the collective past trauma.
 By consciously presencing the past we can create a more hopeful, just and equitable future for everyone.

-Chris Halas Wood is a scientist, teacher and social justice activist, who has worked extensively with Nikki and experienced the transformational power of this work.
-Their work continues to explore the healing connections and possibilities between the personal and collective fields working toward a more just world.
+Chris Halas Wood is a passionate social justice activist, scientist, and teacher, who has worked extensively with Nikki and experienced the transformational power of this work.
+Their work continues to explore the healing connections and possibilities between the personal and collective fields working toward the healing of racism and a more just world.

 Nikki Mackay is a highly skilled Family Constellation facilitator who has come to Madison regularly for the past five years.
 She brings her extensive skills as a facilitator, teacher, therapist and scientist with 17 years Family Constellation experience to bare in her work.